cocoyimasa/JavaScript-Interpreter/README.md

 3. var declaration and assignment;if else;return;while;
 4. Annoymous function.
 5. Bool expression
-In the future,it will support some library functions and array.
+In the future,it will support some library functions and arrays.

 Usage:
-When you input a statement,add two commas(;;) ahter that.
+When you input a statement,please add two commas(;;) after that.

 For example: var v=100; ;; <-- The first ; is the mark that indicates you statement finished, and the last two ones tell the inetrpret to run.